 Average Advertising Costs For Advertising on Google’s Search Network

-For instance, if someone puts into Google “mechanic shops” Search ads for mechanic shops would be triggered.
+For instance, if someone puts into Google “dentist in city name,” Search ads for local dental offices would be triggered.

 Average Advertising Costs for Advertising on Google’s Display Network

-In this case, users may not be actively searching out ads but are instead looking at content and pages that relate to their needs and interests.
-Ads of this kind will be triggered when they are matched to relevant page data, and will usually show up as banners on websites.
+In the case of Google ad banner designs, users may not be actively searching out ads but are instead looking at content and pages that relate to their needs and interests.
+Ads of this kind will be triggered when they are matched to relevant page data and will usually show up as banners on websites.

 For instance, continuing with the user searching out a mechanic shop, if that user were checking out websites about car repair or car problems, Display Network ads for mechanic shops could be triggered.